dimhoff/ser4010/README.md

 ## SER4010 USB PCB
 The hardware/ directory contains a PCB design for a USB connected SER4010 device.
-This hardware is still under development and needs testing.
+This hardware is still under development and is untested testing.

 Compiling the SER4010 Firmware
 ------------------------------